 Benefits of regular whole grain consumption include reduced risks of stroke, type 2 diabetes and heart disease.
 Whole grains are simple to incorporate into your diet.
 Try swapping out spaghetti, tortillas or loaves of bread for their whole grain alternatives, or be adventurous and try cooking with whole wheat berries.

 If you’re feeling creative, why not develop a recipe during National Bread Month and turn that dough into cold, hard cash?
-Youth and adult entries are being accepted until January 16, 2017 for the National Festival of Breads.
-The adult grand champion can even take their delicious hobby to the next level with a trip to learn more at King Arthur Flour’s Baking Education Center in Vermont, in addition to a year's supply of Red Star Yeast!
+Entries are being accepted until January 1, 2019 for the National Festival of Breads.
+The grand champion can even take their delicious hobby to the next level with a trip to learn more at King Arthur Flour Baking School in Vermont or Washington, in addition to a year's supply of Red Star Yeast!